kiyoon/jupynium.nvim/README.md

 ## ⚠️ Caution

-The program is in an alpha stage.
+The program is in the alpha stage.
 If it crashes it's likely that the whole browser turns off without saving!

-Rules:
+#### Rules:

 1. Always leave the home page accessible.
 Jupynium interacts with it to open files.
 Do not close, or move to another website.